ThH00/navigating_a_turn/README.md

 3. `constrained_rolling_disk`: simulating a rolling disk that is constrained to make a constant angle with the vertical and to trace a circle

 ## angled_chaplygin_sleigh
-`get_eom` derives the equations of motion of the angled Chaplygin sleigh symbolically `solve_eom` solves the obtained equations of motion
+`get_eom` derives the Gibbs-Appell equations of motion of the angled Chaplygin sleigh symbolically

+`solve_eom` solves the obtained equations of motion

 ## three_wheeled_vehicle
+`get_eom` derives the Gibbs-Appell equations of motion of the three wheel vehicle rigid body numerically

+`solve_eom` solves the obtained equations of motion

+`get_animation` obtaines an animation of the results